natelong/docs/v21.2/take-and-restore-locality-aware-backups.md

 The locality query string parameters must be [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding).
 {{site.data.alerts.end}}

-During locality-aware backups, backup file placement is determined by [leaseholder](architecture/replication-layer.html#leases) placement, as each node is responsible for backing up the ranges for which it is the leaseholder.
-Nodes write files to the backup storage location whose locality matches their own node localities, with a preference for more specific values in the locality hierarchy.
+Since each node is responsible for backing up the ranges for which it is the [leaseholder](architecture/replication-layer.html#leases), in a locality-aware backup, the locality of the leaseholder node determines where the backup files will be placed.
+The leaseholder node writes files to the backup storage location with a locality that matches its own localities (with an overall preference for more specific values in the locality hierarchy).
 If there is no match, the `default` locality is used.

 ## Create a locality-aware backup